 - several sheets of poster paper, in a variety of colors

 Today you will be making mobiles!
 (Show students a completed mobile that you made yourself.
-Looking at an actual model gives them a clearer idea of what the finished product might look like, as well as establishing a standard for neatness and craftsmanship.)
+Looking at a model gives them a clearer idea of what the finished product might look like, as well as establishing a standard for neatness and craftsmanship.)

 (Give students a brief, informal review of levers, which may be helpful as they try to balance the different components of their mobiles.)
 Have you ever played on the see-saws at a playground?
 What happens if a child (or an adult) on one end of the see-saw is a lot heavier than the child on the other side?
 (Listen to student stories.)
 How could they be evened out?
 (Listen to student ideas.)
 To make it more balanced, the heavier person could move closer to the center point (the fulcrum), while the lighter person remains at the far end of the see-saw.